 (b) Missed revenue targets has been a recurring issue, with shortfalls manifesting into low absorption of budget especially the development budgets across various County departments.
 Consequently, a significant number of projects remain unimplemented at the close of each financial year, resulting in project rollovers.
 Unpredictability and timeliness of fund transfers from the National Government poses a risk to proper implementation of the County's budget.
 In the past financial years, this risk was worsened by delays in the release of resources from the National Government, missed own source revenue targets to fund priority areas and huge pending bills.
-In this regard, the County government has proactively instituted strategies aimed at increasing its own source of revenue collection to meet the set targets to fully finance the budget.
+To address this risk, the County government plans to increase its own source of revenue collection.
+The County government has proactively instituted strategies aimed at increasing its own source of revenue collection to meet the set targets to fully finance the budget.